-3. There is some concern among members of the SSAC that advice provided to the ICANN Board is not acted on in a timely manner.
-Similarly, there is some concern among members of the ICANN Board that the advice of the SSAC cannot be provided quickly.
+C. Finding 4: There is some concern among members of the SSAC that advice provided to the ICANN Board is not acted on in a timely manner.

-Interviews and survey results generally indicated that the relationship between the SSAC and the ICANN Board is effective.
-The ICANN Board greatly appreciates the advice of the SSAC, and relies on its advice when making SSR-related decisions.
+Interviews and survey results generally indicated that the relationship between the SSAC and the ICANN Board is effective.31 The ICANN Board greatly appreciates the advice of the SSAC, and relies on its advice when making SSR-related decisions.
 It was also indicated that there may be room for further alignment in timing or timing expectations between the SSAC and the ICANN Board.
 Within the SSAC, many individuals indicated that they do not feel the ICANN Board implements advice in a timely manner.
 On the Board, individuals indicated that they wished the SSAC could, at times, better align the timing of advice with the Board's decision making schedule.